kathmer77/Convolutional_Accelerator_in_HLS/README.md

 - FFs
 - LUTs

 NOTE: Optimization choices depend on both neural network model and hardware preference.
 This project results aim to compare the impact of the different optimizations according to design constraints.
-For additional information about optimization mechanisms can be found in Xilinx documentation portal.
+Additional information about optimization mechanisms can be found in Xilinx documentation portal.
 Vitis HLS allows adding directives manually or by sotfware configuration.

 ## Setup
 This project is executed in Vitis HLS version 2021.1